-From La Danta, the top of the Maya world, I’m taking in the sunset on the vast forest before the 2-day hike that will take me back to the closest village of Carmelita.
-Despite appearances, it is at stake: loggers, looters, narco-traffickers, and cattle ranchers deforest, threatening the whole ecosystem and these ancient cities that are priceless to understand one of the greatest civilization of the Western hemisphere.
+From La Danta, the top of the Maya world, I am taking in the sunset on the vast forest before the two-day hike that will take me back to the closest village of Carmelita.
+Despite appearances, it is at stake: loggers, looters, narcotraffickers, and cattle ranchers deforest, threatening the whole ecosystem and these ancient cities that are priceless to understand one of the greatest civilization of the Western hemisphere.

 Marcella & Claire